top of page

 This is an oversimplified, but not unfamiliar example of how trauma can become an encoded experience living in our bodies.

-Join the free somatic healing program with Vibin
+Free somatic trauma healing program from Vibin Wellness

 The Story Is the Fruit Not the Root